 And then STM Group bought out Harbour Pensions and got custody of some of Caffrey’s Blackmore Global Fund worthless crap to keep the Trafalgar Multi Asset Fund worthless crap company.
 You couldn’t make it up!
 A bunch of toxic rubbish flogged by scammers Phillip Nunn and James Hadley.

 STM Fidecs had notified the hundreds of victims that there would be a distribution in early 2018 once Doran + Minehane had got rid of some of the Dolphin Trust loan notes.
 But then STM did a U-turn and announced there wouldn’t be a distribution at all.
 Clearly, getting shot of the loan notes was more difficult (or impossible) than Mr Doran first imagined.
-Or perhaps he did get rid of them – but got shares in Dolphin Trust instead (and this is the reason for the lack of distribution by STM Fidecs).
+Or perhaps he did get rid of them – but got shares in Dolphin Trust or Vordere instead (and this is the reason for the lack of distribution by STM Fidecs).

 Any way you look at it, Dolphin Trust is looking dodgier than ever now it is well known that there are £21 million worth of Trafalgar Multi Asset Fund loan notes out there looking for a warm and cosy (and gullible) home.